 GSAS students planning on being non-resident in lieu of the Check-in and Registration defined above must complete an application.
 The three non-resident statuses are Traveling Scholar, Leave of Absence, and Studying at Another Harvard School.
 Deadlines to file the application are listed in the Timeline of Non-Resident Process.

-To allow students to begin browsing courses early, course websites are expected to go live and advising holds can be lifted on August 16.
-Students should register for courses by the end of the day on August 26.
+Students should register for courses by the end of the day on January 20.
 Learn about choosing courses.

 Fees for late check-in, late course registration, and change-of-course petitions are waived only when the University is responsible for the difficulty or when the situation involves a serious illness of the student (usually including hospitalization) or a death in the student’s immediate family.
 Any student who fails to register for courses on or before the deadline will incur a late fee of $40 per week until enrollment is submitted.
 Failure to complete the course registration process may subject the student to disciplinary action and an involuntary leave of absence.